 The following sections contain information on the various ways to create a file in MS-DOS or from the Windows Command Prompt.
 To proceed, you may read through each section in order or select from the below list.

 edit myfile.txt <press enter>

 If available, this should open the edit editor.
 Once you have typed the information for the file myfile.txt, click File and choose exit.
 If you do not have a mouse, see the edit command page.

 When clicking exit, the computer will prompt you if you want to save the file, click Yes and the file will be created.

 copy con myfile.txt <press enter>

-When typing the above line the cursor moves down one line to a blank line.
-Create the file line by line.
-Once you are ready to create the file press enter to get to a blank line and then press and hold Ctrl and press Z then let go of both buttons.
-This returns a ^Z. Once this has been entered press enter to save and exit the file.
+Upon executing the above command, the cursor moves down one line to a blank line, allowing you to create the new file line by line.
+Once you are ready to create the file, press Enter to get to a blank line, press and hold Ctrl, press Z, and then let go of both keys.
+This returns a ^Z. Once this has been entered, press Enter to save the file and exit it.

 start notepad myfile.txt <press enter>

-After the file has been created using any of the above methods you can list the file using the dir command.
+After the file has been created using any of the above methods, you can list it by using the dir command.